Appendix: Day-2 Operate

 Wired SLE Monitor Page

-The next level of information is regarding Switch SLE monitoring.
+The next level of information involves Switch SLE monitoring.
 To review those, click Monitor > Service Levels.

 Then, select a site for inspection and select Wired.

-Please be aware that all Wired SLE metrics are about monitoring a device for a longer period of time.
+Be aware that all Wired SLE metrics are about monitoring a device for a longer period of time.
 They may not display much after you’ve just onboarded a device as not much data has been collected yet.
 In a production environment, expect to need to collect a full week of data from the device.
-You can try to change the period to “Last 60 min” but it may not present much information.
+You can try to change the period to “Last 60 min”, but it may not present much information.

 The first pane gives you a relationship between the number of connected clients within that time range and the system events that occurred.
 A purple triangle denotes when something changed.
 Also, familiarize yourself with the ability to see what is reported in the lower-right corner of the pane.